 This was the radical historicism developed in Oswald Spengler's famous work, The Decline of the West.
 According to him, our Western culture is doomed to decline, and nothing can save it, since it has finished its fatal course in history.
 This work, published soon after the end of the first world-war and written in a brilliant style, made a deep impression.
-In many respects it prepared the way for the flood-tide of the so-called existentialist philosophical movement, which acquired a dominant position in European thought, especially since the second World War.
-In existentialism, the historicist view is exclusively concentrated upon the human selfhood and its place in the world.
-But the underlying pessimistic [64] tone of Spengler's view of human historical existence is clearly maintained.
-Destiny, concern and anxiety, death and human failure, night without dawn, - these are the ruling themes of this philosophy in so far as it holds to a purely historicist viewpoint.
-Toynbee's voluminous work on world-history also clearly reveals the influence of Spengler's ideas.
-However, it may be observed that this English writer tries to break through Spengler's fatalism by positing his expectation of an ultimate revival of true Christendom.
-Only such a revival, according to Toynbee, will be able to save Western culture from its destiny of decline.
+In many respects it prepared the way for the flood-tide of the so-called existentialistic, philosophical movement, which acquired a dominant position in European thought, especially since the last worldwar.
+In existentialism, the historicistic view is exclusively concentrated upon the human selfhood in its position in the world.
+But the basic pessimistic tone of Spengler's view of human, historical existence is clearly maintained.
+Destiny, concern and anxiety, death and human failure, night without dawn, these are the ruling themes of this philosophy, in so far as it held to a purely historicistic viewpoint.
+Even Toynbee's voluminous work on world-history also clearly reveals the influence of Spengler's ideas.
+However, it may be observed, that this English writer tries to break through Spengler's fatalism by positing his expectation of an ultimate revival of true Christendom.
+Such a revival alone, according to Toynbee, will be able to save Western culture from its destiny of decline.